“Ted Loh – casino industry pioneer and a great friend”

 And then of course were the annual Meister Meetings…

 Ted was a tell-like-it-is kind of guy.
 He was honest, and if you weren’t sure about something, he’d definitely have an answer for you.
-I wish I had a nickel for each time I heard him announce “Bullshit!” in response to a software or player issue I discussing with him.
+I wish I had a nickel for each time I heard him announce “Bullshit!” in response to a software or player issue I might be discussing with him.
 Sometimes you didn’t want to hear what he had to say, but that’s what friends are for – being honest and upfront.
 At least we learned to laugh at ourselves and not take ourselves too seriously.

 We don’t know what we’ve got until we lose it.
 So true with Ted.
 Ted was a pioneer in the online gaming industry.
 From every software provider, game developer, affiliate, affiliate manager, payment processor, to every player; Ted Loh had an influence with every aspect of gaming.
 The industry has lost one of its leading torchbearers and its loudest devil’s advocate.